aedobbyn/menu-builder/compile/writeup.md

 Since a single column in a dataframe can only have values of one type, before unnesting our `nutrients` list column, we'll want to make sure all values of `gm` and `value` are of the same type across all rows.

-I'm sure there's a more elegant `purrr` solution or a better way to set types when we're taking our list to tibble, but a quick and dirty fix here is to go through and make sure these values are all character.
+I'm sure there's a more elegant `purrr` solution or a better way to set types when we're taking our list to tibble, but a quick and dirty fix here is to go through and make sure these values are all of type character.

 ```r